25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 12–15 years |

 Brussels Griffon dogs are alert and curious members of the toy group of dog breeds.
 This loyal companion is affectionate with their family and moderately good with young children and other dogs.
-For such a little dog they have a big personality.
+For such a little dog, they have a big personality.

-They may shed a bit more than some breeds on this list, but they don’t tend to leave clumps of hair everywhere they go.
+They may shed more than some breeds on this list, but they don’t tend to leave clumps of hair everywhere they go.
 There are Brussels Griffons with smooth coats and rough coats, so grooming care will vary depending on which fur texture your dog has.

 19. Chinese Crested